ARPA-SIMC/fortrangis/README.md

 #### Proj

-[Proj](http://trac.osgeo.org/proj/) is a library for handling a big number of geographical projections and coordinate conversions.
-The Fortran interface covers the most common procedures of the proj library and is considered stable.
+[Proj](https://proj.org/) is a library for handling a big number of geographical projections and coordinate conversions.
+The Fortran interface covers bith the deprecated proj.4 API (available as legacy bindings up to proj version 7) and the new proj version 6 API.
+The availability of each of the interfaces is detected automatically at configure time.
+In both cases the most common procedures of the proj library are interfaced and they are considered stable.
 Here as well a Fortran-specific interface is available for some procedures.

 #### ReadOSM